orlanthi/icons-in-terminal/README.md

 ```bash
 $ ./install.sh
 ```
-| Follow the instructions to edit ~/.config/fontconfig/conf.d/30-icons.conf
+> Follow the instructions to edit ~/.config/fontconfig/conf.d/30-icons.conf

 #### OS X Additional Installation

 There are two additional steps you need to perform on OS X. First you need to add the TrueType Font file to FontBook.
 The second is to modifiy the default system font list file to include the icons-in-terminal font.
 Please note that you will need XCode installed to perform the second step as you will need it to edit a binary plist file.

-| Note: These instructions are shamelessly copied from https://github.com/gabrielelana/awesome-terminal-fonts/wiki/OS-X
+> Note: These instructions were copied from https://github.com/gabrielelana/awesome-terminal-fonts/wiki/OS-X after information from @amoriello and @sebastiencs (see [here](https://github.com/sebastiencs/icons-in-terminal/issues/1#issuecomment-320480809))

 ##### Install icons-in-terminal in FontBook

-Modifying the default font list file is sufficient to get the icons to appear in the terminal but they won't be usable in Mac applications (for example the emacs app) unless they are also installed in FontBook.
-To do that, run:
+To install the icons in FontBook, run:
 ```bash
 open build/icons-in-terminal.ttf
 ```